514: No Such Thing As A Computer Tower

 It's an all-in-one, fully integrated platform that handles everything.
 CRM, accounting, inventory, e-commerce, HR, and more.

 No more app overload, no more juggling logins, just one seamless system that makes work easier.
-And the best part, Odo replaces multiple expensive platforms for a fraction of the cost.
+And the best part, Odoo replaces multiple expensive platforms for a fraction of the cost.

 It's built to grow with your business, whether you are just starting out or already scaling up.
 Plus, it's easy to use, customizable, and designed to streamline every process.

-So you can focus on what really matters running your business thousands of businesses have made the switch so why not you try odo for free at odu.com that's odoo.com
+So you can focus on what really matters, running your business thousands of businesses have made the switch so why not you try odo for free at odu.com that's odoo.com

 Wow.
 Okay.

-But you're putting on foundation and you're putting on stuff on top of that.
 Yeah.
+So when you're making up your face, yeah, I'm no expert, but you're putting on foundation and you're putting on stuff on top of that.

+Yeah.
 Maybe some lipstick.

 Do they call it nipstick?
 Nice.
 They should have had.

 How are you making up the nipple?
 Yeah, is it more of a lipstick or a foundation?
 I think that's a great question.

-Yeah, it feels like it'd be a foundation.
+I'd do it as eyeliner.
 I'd do it as eyeliner, paint some little eyelashes around it.
-So you're kind of winking with your nip.

 So it looks like a little sunshine.
+Yeah, nice.

 Sorry, sorry.